cchudzicki-ocw-testing/18.s096-iap-2023/content/pages/lecture-notes.md

 ### Further Readings (Part 3)

-- See [Backpropagation through Back Substitution with a Backslash](https://github.com/mitmath/matrixcalc/blob/main/notes/backprop_poster.pdf) about backpropagation on graphs, this blog post on [calculus on computational graphs](https://colah.github.io/posts/2015-08-Backprop/) for a gentle review, and Columbia University’s [Course Notes on Computational Graphs, and Backpropagation (PDF)](http://www.cs.columbia.edu/~mcollins/ff2.pdf) for a more formal approach.
+- See [Backpropagation through Back Substitution with a Backslash (PDF)](https://github.com/mitmath/matrixcalc/blob/main/notes/backprop_poster.pdf) about backpropagation on graphs, this blog post on [calculus on computational graphs](https://colah.github.io/posts/2015-08-Backprop/) for a gentle review, and Columbia University’s [Course Notes on Computational Graphs, and Backpropagation (PDF)](http://www.cs.columbia.edu/~mcollins/ff2.pdf) for a more formal approach.
 - Implementing automatic reverse-mode AD is much more complicated than defining a new number type, unfortunately, and involves a lot more intricacies of compiler technology.
 See also Chris Rackauckas's blog post on [Engineering Trade-Offs in Automatic Differentiation: from TensorFlow and PyTorch to Jax and Julia](https://www.stochasticlifestyle.com/engineering-trade-offs-in-automatic-differentiation-from-tensorflow-and-pytorch-to-jax-and-julia/), and Chris's discussion post on [AD limitations](https://discourse.julialang.org/t/open-discussion-on-the-state-of-differentiable-physics-in-julia/72900/2).

 ## Lecture 6